Market Making Membership

 Who are the LBMA Market Makers?

-Of the twelve LBMA Market Makers, six are Full Market Makers and six are Market Makers.
+Of the eleven LBMA Market Makers, six are Full Market Makers and five are Market Makers.
 The six Full Market Makers quoting prices in all three products are:

 - Citibank N A